TRI-AMDD/htp_md/README.md

 ```

 ## External software used in HTPMD
-Computation of ion cluster population matrix here is preformed using the dump module from pizza.py toolkit:
+The dump module from the pizza.py toolkit ((https://github.com/lammps/pizza) has been added to the code and used to compute the ion cluster population matrix.

 """
 Pizza.py toolkit, www.cs.sandia.gov/~sjplimp/pizza.html